devnickocodes/healthifyzone/README.md

 - The [Spoonacular](https://spoonacular.com/food-api/docs) documentation helped me with all the veiws reagrding the recipe section.
 - The logic for the user uploaded image sizes errors is from [this](https://www.youtube.com/watch?v=Af4Kc3NQ8z4&ab_channel=OpenJavaScript) video.
 - The README and TESTING files' markdown is inspired by [adamgilroy22](https://github.com/adamgilroy22)

+## **Acknowledgements**

+- I would like to acknowledge and thank the following people.

+    - Jubril Akolade - My Code Institute Mentor.
+    - The Code Institute Tutor Support - For their awesome and quick technical help.
+    - Thank you to everyone who took the time to use the app and give feedback.